-From legal news to content marketing and everything in between, here’s what caught our attention.
+From legal news to content marketing and everything in between, here’s what we’ve been reading lately.

 Do you ever get those emails with your first name in the subject line?
 “Hey Christina – Your Valentine’s Day Outfit Inspiration Is Here!” or “It’s time to start cooking, Christina!”
 (Side note: Do people really have Valentine’s Day outfits?)

 Well, that didn’t happen by accident.
 You receive emails addressed specifically to you because some way, somehow, somebody either entered your information into a specific field in an email database, or you signed up yourself.